Part I: Starting Your Online Job Search, Step 2A - Making a Career Change

 - Assessment tests may be helpful to you.
 Read the Career Assessments articles to learn more about what they are, how they work, and how they may be able to help you.

-- Visit Job-Hunt's Career Changer's Guide to Careers section, and read the articles by Job-Hunt's Career Change Expert Randi Bussin as well as Randi's 2 free ebooks: 5 Steps to Starting Your Career Reinvention and 5 Steps to Implementing Your Career Reinvention.
+Read the articles in Job-Hunt's Career Change column to help navigate through the Career Change process, and check out the 2 free ebooks written by Job-Hunt's Career Change Expert Randi Bussin: 5 Steps to Starting Your Career Reinvention and 5 Steps to Implementing Your Career Reinvention.

 After you understand what you enjoy doing and what you do best, changing your career path may feel like a good idea.
 Sometimes it's a one-step process where you jump immediately into the new field, but more often it takes time and planning and may require additional training or education.